daithimarkham/Pands-Problem-Set/README.md

 In this problem I had to write a program that prints all the numbers between 1000 and 10,000 that are divisible by six but not by twelve.

-I found information relating to this problem on The Python tutorial.
+I found information relating to this problem on The Python tutorial, viewed on the 2019-02-21

 https://docs.python.org/3/tutorial/controlflow.html#the-range-function